 On our way back to Haifa, we detoured a little to a small church whose roof had stunning views of Israel and Haifa from which my mother’s friend explained the geography of the region to us.
 We then drove down a winding road leading us to a monument that had been erected in memory of the lives lost in a devastating fire less than two years prior to our arrival.

-On that sad note, we headed back into town and were invited into my mother’s friend’s home, where he showed us his wife’s carpentry, fed us (well me, no one else could eat after that lunch) delicious cake, and regaled us with stories for a couple of hours before very kindly leading us down to the Theodor Hotel, where we spent the night.
+On that sad note, we headed back into town and were invited into my mother’s friend’s home, where he showed us his wife’s carpentry, fed us (well, me) cake, and regaled us with stories for a couple of hours before very kindly leading us down to the Theodor Hotel where we spent the night.
 Even with a seasoned guide, making our way through Haifa’s winding roads was a nightmare and we could not have done it without his help!

 The following morning, we drove up to the beginning of the Baha’i Gardens and, deciding not to go with the tour group down all the steps, briefly marveled at its symmetry and beauty before driving up to Haifa University.
 There, my mother’s friend engaged us once again in some fascinating stories about Saddam Hussein, the war with Lebanon, and his own life.
 We then ducked into the university’s small but exquisitely presented archaeological museum, where we spent the rest of the afternoon wandering through its different exhibits until we were finally kicked out because it was closing.